luke-lite/Box-Office-Analysis/README.md

 ### Genre:

-For the genre analysis, I examined both total genre count and individual genre performance.
+For the genre analysis, I examined total genre count, individual genre performance, and best genre pairings.

 For genre count, the data showed a much higher mean and median gross revenue for movies with at least 3 genres.
 This suggests that movies with a broader appeal and a bigger reach will earn significantly more revenue than movies with a more narrow focus.

 When examining individual genres, there was a great deal of overlap between the genres with the highest production budgets and gross revenues.
 The genres with the highest median gross revenue were, in order: Animation, Adventure, Musical, Sci-Fi, Action, Fantasy.
-However, the variance and number of data points for each genre was wildly inconsistent.
+However, the variance and number of data points for each genre was highly inconsistent.
 In particular, Musical only consisted of 6 movies.
 This indicates that the data is either unreliable, or that the genre is undersaturated in the current market, which is something that could be capitalized on.

+Examining the top genre combinations revealed that among movies with 3 genres, Action and Adventure were the 2 highest represented genres.
+These genres, when paired with another top genre such as Sci-Fi, Animation, or Comedy, outperformed all other combinations.

 ### Director: